-As of the employment data from December 2019, the Sahm Recession Indicator was 0.00.
-This indicates that the current three-month average unemployment rate of 3.53 percent is exactly at its minimum value over the previous 12-month period.
-This corresponds to row 2 of table 1, which shows the historical frequency of recessions at different time horizons when the Sahm measure is at its current value.
+As of the employment data from March 2020, the Sahm Recession Indicator was 0.30.
+This indicates that the current three-month average unemployment rate of 3.83 percent is 0.3 percentage points above its minimum value over the previous 12-month period.
+This corresponds to row 5 of table 1, which shows the historical frequency of recessions at different time horizons when the Sahm measure is at its current value.

 This may seem like a strange time to talk about recessions.
 GDP growth is strong, and as of April 2019, the unemployment rate stood at 3.6 percent, its lowest level since 1969.
 We are also experiencing an unusually long economic expansion.
 The Great Recession officially ended in June of 2009, with continuous private-sector job growth resuming in March 2010.
 This has resulted in the longest uninterrupted streak of job growth in recorded U.S. economic history.

 While other measures of labor market health are not quite as sunny and averages do not always reflect the diverse labor market experiences of individuals or regions, the overall picture is one of a strong labor market.
 Yet, history tells us that good times never last, and both international tensions and various financial market indicators have recently caused some to worry.
 Inevitably another downturn will arrive, the consequences of which will be destructive for workers, firms, and governments.
 The length of this expansion raises urgent questions: when will it end, and will we see the next recession coming?